Installing Cilium

 resource "tencentcloud_kubernetes_cluster" "tke_cluster" {

-# Managed Cluster
+# Standard Cluster

 cluster_deploy_type = "MANAGED_CLUSTER"

-# Kubernetes version >= 1.30.0
+# Kubernetes Version >= 1.30.0

 cluster_version = "1.32.2"